TheOdinProject/curriculum/react/states_and_effects/introduction_to_state.md

     1. [State: A Component's Memory](https://react.dev/learn/state-a-components-memory)
     1. [Render and Commit](https://react.dev/learn/render-and-commit)
 1. Read this [article on React Reconciliation Algorithm](https://medium.com/javarevisited/react-reconciliation-algorithm-86e3e22c1b40) for a great explanation.
 1. Head back to the colour changing background example from earlier in the lesson, and add a new state variable to keep track of the number of times the background color has been changed.
 Display the number of times the background color has been changed on the page.
+To do this you'll need your own account to create a fork.
+So first, click open editor in the top right of the preview to head to the codesandbox, then if you don't already have an account go ahead and make one by linking your GitHub account.
+This will allow you create your own fork, which will be an option in the top right.

 </div>